valooost/Light-off-switcher/README.md

 GND - GND
 ________________________________________________________________________________________________________________________________
 ## June 20th, 11:13
-I think I finished the code!
+I think I finished the whole code!
 (That was faster than expected) Now, when the Supersonic-Sensor detects something under 100cm of distance, e.g. a waving hand, it moves the Servo to switch the light off.
 Next step would be to match them to the board...